Atlas, Inc.

 Principle 02

-We do not aim to replace medical care — we aim to connect to it and walk alongside it.
+We do not replace medical care — we aim to connect to it and walk alongside it.

 How we think about this

 At the same time, we are not unrelated to medical care.
-In Japan, the threshold for accessing psychiatric care and counseling is high; many people who really should be talking to a professional go through their days without ever getting there.
-We believe that by functioning as "a first place to try talking," our AI can be a route by which users recover access to care.
+In Japan, the barrier to accessing psychiatric care and counseling is high, and there are people who should be consulting a professional but spend their days never getting there.
+We believe that by functioning as "a first place to try talking," our AI can become a route by which users recover access to care.

-Over the longer term, we also imagine our AI taking part as a member of a medical team — supporting outpatient care, post-discharge follow-up, and the continuous care of chronic conditions.
-But that is something to build slowly together with medical professionals; it is not something Atlas can declare on its own to be "treatment."
+Over the long term, we also envision our AI contributing as a member of a medical team — supporting outpatient care, post-discharge follow-up, and the ongoing care of chronic conditions.
+But that is something to build over time together with medical professionals; it is not something Atlas declares on its own to be "treatment."

-The stance of seeking connection and accompaniment rather than substitution asks something of us, too.
-It means not missing the moments where medical connection is needed, being able to send users to the right place at the right time, and continuing to walk alongside them after we do.
-This is not something that can be solved by product specifications alone — it stands up only on the basis of an ongoing relationship with partners in medicine.
+The stance of "connection and accompaniment rather than substitution" asks continual effort of us, too: not overlooking situations where a medical connection is needed, being able to send a user to the right place at the right time, and continuing to walk alongside them afterward.
+We understand that this cannot be achieved through product specifications alone — it holds up only when it includes an ongoing relationship with partners on the medical side.

 What we do in practice

-1. We are continually maintaining response protocols for medical topics such as mental illness, suicidal ideation, and self-harm.
+1. We continually maintain response protocols for medical-domain topics such as mental illness, suicidal ideation, and self-harm.

-2. Multiple medical professionals serve as medical advisors to us, with whom we exchange views and revise our designs.
+2. Several medical professionals serve as our medical advisors, with whom we exchange views and review our designs.

-3. We are piloting paths of connection with medical settings.
+3. We are piloting connection routes with medical settings.

-4. In educational settings, we operate alongside teams of certified public psychologists, school psychologists, and clinical developmental psychologists.
+4. In educational institutions, we operate in collaboration with teams of certified public psychologists, school psychologists, and clinical developmental psychologists.

 Principle 03